How to Draw Trees

 Snowy Pine Tree

 A pen has only one brightness value.
 Therefore, you have to use different techniques to create the illusion of transitions in brightness values.

 One technique (or style) is to use hatching.
 Hatching means drawing parallel lines.

 By drawing lines with different degree of spacing between them (or with different line width), you can create an illusion of different brightness values.

 Another method is to use cross-hatching.

-Cross-hatching means drawing sets of parallel lines in different direction.
+Cross-hatching means drawing sets of parallel lines in a different direction.
 By adding more sets of cross-hatching, you can create the illusion of darker values.

 You can use ANY pen for drawing.
 I prefer artist-grade technical pens (also fineliners).
 They create lines with fixed width, and their ink is made of pigments, which is very durable and lightfast.

 For the snow part, you can leave it empty ("white"), or you can use hatching in some areas.

 In this example, I used some hatching, and some marks with very light gray marker.